Ondi Timoner: 2010s

-Timoner was hired by Ralph Winter and Terry Botwick to make her fifth feature, Cool it (2010), adapted from the 2007 book of the same name following controversial political scientist Bjørn Lomborg.
+Timoner was hired by Ralph Winter and Terry Botwick to make her fifth feature, COOL IT (2010), adapted from the 2007 book of the same name following controversial political scientist Bjørn Lomborg.
 The film premiered at Toronto International Film Festival and was distributed theatrically by Roadside Attractions.

-Her next film, Library of Dust (2011), shines light on canisters of cremated remains found at the Oregon State Hospital.
-Co-directed with Robert James, Library of Dust premiered at SXSW in 2011 and went on to win The Grand Jury Prize at five festivals, including Seattle International Film Festival, Taos Film Festival, Traverse City Film Festival, and International Film Festival of Puerto Rico.

-The Last Mile (2015), made with Conde Nast, focuses on a tech incubator inside San Quentin Prison.
+Her next film, LIBRARY OF DUST (2011), shines light on canisters of cremated remains found at the Oregon State Hospital.
+Co-directed with Robert James, LIBRARY OF DUST premiered at SXSW in 2011 and went on to win The Grand Jury Prize at five festivals, including Seattle International Film Festival, Taos Film Festival, Traverse City Film Festival, and International Film Festival of Puerto Rico.
+THE LAST MILE (2015), made with Conde Nast, focuses on a tech incubator inside San Quentin State Prison.

 Timoner's sixth feature documentary, Brand: A Second Coming (2015), about the journey of comedian/author/activist Russell Brand, was chosen to be the opening night film at the 2015 SXSW Film Festival in Austin, Texas and was later picked up by Showtime.
 She was the sixth and final director to work on the film, Albert Maysles being one of the predecessors.

-Timoner was invited by real estate entrepreneur Jimmy Stice to visit his for-profit sustainability program, Kalu Yala, in the Panamanian Jungle.
+Timoner was invited by real estate entrepreneur Jimmy Stice to visit his for-profit sustainability program, Kalu Yala, in the Panamaian Jungle.
 Timoner filmed her next project around the business venture in 2016.
 Spike Jonze picked up the project for Viceland and the footage was released as the ten-hour docu-series Jungletown (2017).

-Timoner debuted her narrative feature Mapplethorpe (2018), titled The Perfect Moment in pre-production, at the 2018 Tribeca Film Festival, where it was nominated for Best Narrative Feature.
+Timoner debuted her narrative feature MAPPLETHORPE (2018), titled The Perfect Moment in pre-production, at the 2018 Tribeca Festival, where it was nominated for Best Narrative Feature.
 It is based on the life and career of the controversial portrait photographer Robert Mapplethorpe, starring Matt Smith as the titular artist.
 The project received a grant through the Tribeca Film Institute's 9th annual All Access Program and was invited to participate in the Sundance Institute Director's, Writer's and Producer's Labs - receiving an Adrienne Shelley Grant.
 It was later picked up by Samuel Goldwyn Films in July 2018 and had its theatrical release on March 1, 2019.
-The Director's Cut, which was selected to premiere at Sundance but ultimately did not screen there, was released April 2, 2021.
+The Director's Cut, which was selected to premiere at Sundance, but ultimately did not screen there, was released April 2, 2021.